world-class/REPL/software/README.md

 - :star: [Free statistical software](https://en.wikipedia.org/wiki/Category:Free_statistical_software)
 - :star: [GeoGebra](https://www.geogebra.org/?lang=en) - Graphing, geometry, 3D, and more
 - :star: [SciPy](https://www.scipy.org) - Library used for scientific computing and technical computing

+### Mind mapping
+- [Coggle](https://coggle.it) (Web-based) - *"Coggle is an online tool for creating and sharing mindmaps and flow charts.
+It works online in your browser: there's nothing to download or install.
+Whether you're taking notes, brainstorming, planning, or doing something awesomely creative, it is super simple to visualise your ideas with Coggle.
+Share with as many friends or colleagues as you like.
+Changes you make will show up instantly in their browser, wherever they are in the world."*
+- :cloud: :star: [draw.io](https://www.draw.io) (Linux, macOS, Windows, Browser, ChromeOS) - Best for flowcharts. *"Create flow charts, process diagrams, org charts, UML diagrams, ER models, network diagrams, and much more."* (from [draw.io](https://www.draw.io))
+- :star: [Freeplane](https://www.freeplane.org/) (Windows, macOS, Linux) - *"Freeplane is a free and open source software application that supports thinking, sharing information and getting things done at work, in school and at home."*
+- :cloud: [MindMeister](https://www.mindmeister.com) (Web, Android, iOS) - "MindMeister is an online mind mapping tool that lets you capture, develop and share ideas visually.
+MindMeister is completely web-based, which means there's no download and no updating!
+Whether you're working on Windows, Mac OS or Linux, you can always access your mind maps right inside the web-browser."
+- [MindMup](https://www.mindmup.com) (Web-based) - *"Powerful keyboard shortcuts speed up your work.
+Frictionless interface helps you focus.
+Convert maps easily to PDF, PowerPoint, outlines...
+Publish and share maps online Easily save to Google Drive and manage using Google Apps."*

 ### Office suite
 - :star: [LibreOffice](https://www.libreoffice.org) (Windows, macOS, Linux)